Caring for your new implant, porcelain crown or bridge

 Occlusal Splint/Night Guard: You may need to be provided with an occlusal splint (night guard), which is designed to protect the implant from tooth grinding during sleep.

 Gum Disease: Whilst an implant is not a tooth, its attachment to the bone can be weakened by gum disease.
-Good oral care, with brushing and flossing is just as important for your implant as your teeth.
+Good oral care, with brushing and flossing are just as important for your implant as your teeth.

 Also, the natural recession of gums with time may mean the junction between the gum and the implant, which is generally under the edge of the gum, may become exposed as the gum recedes.
 Careful cleaning and flossing will help to reduce the recession.